Diamondbacks vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- The Diamondbacks have played as the underdog in six of their past 10 games and have gone 2-4 in those contests.
+- The Diamondbacks have played as the underdog in seven of their past 10 games and have gone 2-5 in those contests.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have come away with 25 wins in the 51 contests they have been listed as the underdogs in this season.
+- The Diamondbacks have been victorious in 25, or 48.1%, of the 52 contests they have been chosen as underdogs in this season.

-- Arizona has entered 42 games this season as the underdog by +100 or more and is 18-24 in those contests.
+- Arizona has a record of 18-24 in games where bookmakers have it as underdogs of at least +100 on the moneyline.

-- The Diamondbacks have an implied victory probability of 50% according to the moneyline set by sportsbooks for this matchup.
+- The Diamondbacks have an implied victory probability of 50% according to the moneyline set for this matchup.

-- Games involving Arizona have gone over the total set by bookmakers in 44 of 97 chances this season.
+- Arizona and its opponents have gone over the total this season in 45 of its 98 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!